Kyrand/Strongsteam-docs/source/index.rst

 ============================
 Welcome to the `Strongsteam <http://strongsteam.com>`_ documentation !

-`Strongsteam <http://strongsteam.com>`_ is a is an AppStore of artificial intelligence and data mining APIs to let you pull interesting information out of images, video and audio.

-`Strongsteam <http://strongsteam.com>`_ is a cross-platform toolbox for developpers who want to "give a pair of eyes" to computers, or mobile devices, to recognize images, words, semantic context, etc.
+`Strongsteam <http://strongsteam.com>`_ is a cross-platform toolbox for developpers who want to "give a pair of eyes" to computers or mobile devices, to recognize images, words, semantic context, etc.

 All results sent from Strongsteam are `JSON <http://json.org/>`_-based.